-Khizr Khan is an attorney with KM Khan Law in Charlottesville, VA.
-He was born in Pakistan, where he grew up as the oldest of ten children.
-He graduated from the University of Punjab with an LL.B.
+Khizr Khan is an attorney with KM Khan Law and was recently commissioned by President Biden to the United States Commission on International Religious Freedom.
+He was born in Pakistan, where he grew up as the oldest of ten children and graduated from the University of Punjab with an LL.B.

 Praxis Circle interviewed Mr. Khan because of his fascinating life journey from Pakistan to America, his deep devotion to the founding principles of the Declaration of Independence and the U.S. Constitution, and his interests in reconciliation between Muslims and Christians, in part, through a joint vision of freedom.

 Shortly after graduating and marrying his wife, Ghazala, they moved to Dubai.
 There Mr. Khan worked until able to immigrate in 1980 to the United States.
 Subsequently, Mr. Khan graduated from the University of Missouri and Harvard University with LL.M. degrees.
 Mr. and Mrs. Khan had three sons, two while living in Dubai, and the youngest after moving to the U.S.

 Following the death of their middle son, Humayun, who was serving in the U.S. Army in Iraq (posthumously awarded the Purple Heart and the Bronze Star Medal), Mr. Khan was invited to speak at the 2016 Democrat National Convention.
 During his comments there, Mr. Khan held up a pocket copy of the Constitution, long carried in his pocket.